swethatanamala/swethatanamala.github.io/_posts/2018-09-01-web-scraping-using-python-selenium-and-beautiful-soup.md

 - Get all the recipe urls from the website using selenium
 - Convert the html information of a recipe webpage into a structed json using beautiful soup.

-For our task, I picked the [NDTV food](https://food.ndtv.com/recipes) and [Vahrehvah](https://www.vahrehvah.com/) as a source for extracting recipes.
+For our task, I picked the [NDTV food](https://food.ndtv.com/recipes) as a source for extracting recipes.

 ## Selenium
 [Selenim Webdriver](https://www.seleniumhq.org/projects/webdriver/) automates web browsers.
 The important use case of it is for autmating web applications for the testing purposes.
 It can also be used for web scraping.
 In our case, I used it for extracting all the urls corresponding to the recipes.